Amy Cook, Ph.D.

 Senior Seminar, Introduction to CJ, Research Methods, Criminological Theory, Service Learning

-Amy K. Cook is an associate professor of criminal justice at the L. Douglas Wilder School of Government and Public Affairs.
-Her current research examines correlates of substance abuse, including overdose and crime, particularly as it relates to opioid use.
-Amy works closely with local police departments and jails to address substance abuse and related issues.
-Prior to academia, Amy spent over 14 years as a probation officer with the Virginia Department of Juvenile Justice where she worked with delinquent youth, families, and victims of intimate partner violence.
-Amy was also a member of the Fatality Review Team, which reviewed intimate partner and family related homicides.
+Amy K. Cook is a professor of criminal justice and senior consultant in the Wilder School’s Center for Public Policy.
+Amy’s current research examines correlates of substance abuse, including overdose and crime, particularly as it relates to opioid use.
+Before academia, Amy spent over 14 years as a probation officer with the Virginia Department of Juvenile Justice, where she worked with delinquent youth, families, and victims of intimate partner violence.
+Amy was also a founding member of the Henrico County Fatality Review Team, which reviewed intimate partner and family-related homicides.